Charleston Roof Help

 Can a flat roof leak be repaired, or does it usually mean full replacement?

-It depends on the age of the membrane and the scope of the failure.
-Localized seam or flashing failures on a membrane that is otherwise in good condition can often be repaired cost-effectively.
-An older membrane with widespread degradation — cracking, brittleness, or multiple failure points — typically warrants full replacement.
-An inspection will give you a clear picture of which situation you have.
+It depends on the age and scope of the failure.
+Localized seam or flashing failures on a membrane in otherwise good condition can often be repaired cost-effectively.
+An older membrane with widespread degradation — cracking, brittleness, multiple failure points — typically warrants full replacement.
+An inspection will give you a clear picture.

 How often should a flat roof be inspected in Charleston?

-Annual inspection is the minimum recommendation for any flat or low-slope roof in this market.
-Charleston's rain volume and storm frequency are hard on flat roof drainage systems, and catching a minor ponding issue or seam separation early is far less expensive than dealing with a full membrane failure after moisture has entered the structural assembly.
+Annual inspection is the minimum for any flat or low-slope roof in this market.
+Charleston's rain volume and storm frequency are hard on flat roof drainage systems — catching a minor seam separation or ponding issue early is far less expensive than dealing with a full membrane failure after moisture has entered the structural assembly.